splunk/spling_bee/README.md

 # SPLing Bee Contestant App

-The SPLBee Contestant App provides an interface in which to conduct SPL'ing Bees.
-The App includes a Real-time Scoring/Judging dashboard, Lookup Tables for questions and answers and directions on how to run the Bee.
+The SPLBee Contestant App provides an interface in which contestants can participate in SPLing Bees.

-Directions:
+We have the latest version of the app in the [Releases section of this repository](https://github.com/splunk/spling_bee/releases)

 Please let us know if you have any questions or feedback.